TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/c-plus-plus/index.md

 {% endraw %}

-Binary Search in C++ was written by:
+[Binary Search](https://sampleprograms.io/projects/binary-search) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Sailok Chinta

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution